MARCH & MAY DINNER LECTURES RESCHEDULED!

 Chronic pelvic pain is one of the most common reasons women go to see the gynecologist, and it can be one of the most frustrating complaints we encounter in the office.
 Since chronic pain is usually multifactorial, a multisystem approach is essential for both initial diagnosis and long-term management.
 We will discuss initial evaluation, the role of surgery, and options for nonsurgical management in the patient with chronic pelvic pain.

-SGS is postponing the May Dinner Lecture to Wed.
+SGS rescheduled the May Dinner Lecture to Wed.
 Nov.
 11, 2020 at the Washington Athletic Center

 Speaker: Dr. Lisa Callegari

 Topic: A Person-Centered Approach to Contraceptive Counseling: Why and How to Do It